• Skip to primary navigation

 This yellow wax coating prevents the cheese from getting dry.

-It also serves as a barrier to birds and flies.
+It also is a barrier to birds and flies.

 Gouda cheese has been around since the 12th century making it one of the oldest cheese varieties still produced worldwide.